php-dev-br/laravel-doc-pt-br/migrations.md

-The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column being referenced.
-If your table name does not match Laravel's conventions, you may manually provide it to the `constrained` method.
-In addition, the name that should be assigned to the generated index may be specified as well:
+The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column name being referenced.
+If your table name does not match Laravel's conventions, you may specify the table name by passing it as an argument to the `constrained`
+method:

     Schema::table('posts', function (Blueprint $table) {
-        $table->foreignId('user_id')->constrained(
-            table: 'users', indexName: 'posts_user_id'
-        );
+        $table->foreignId('user_id')->constrained('users');
     });

 You may also specify the desired action for the "on delete" and "on update"